BUG1989/caffe-int8-convert-tools/README.md

 ## Contributor

-Thanks to NVIDIA for providing the principle of correlation entropy,and ncnn's author [nihui](https://github.com/nihui) sharing his neural network inference framework.
+Thanks to NVIDIA for providing the principle of correlation entropy and ncnn's author [nihui](https://github.com/nihui) sharing his neural network inference framework.

 Thanks to the help from the following friends: